-At the heart of CEYC is a group of dedicated volunteers, aged 16-25, known as “Core Group”.
+At the heart of CEYC was a group of dedicated volunteers, aged 16-25, known as the “Core Group”.
 Roles include the Chair, the Secretary, the Treasurer and three further core group members.
-In addition, to support their work, there are also three General Synod representatives, and a representative to the British Youth Council.
+In addition, to support their work, there are also three General Synod representatives, a Ecumenical, interfaith and secular organisations co-ordinator and a representative to the British Youth Council.

-Core Group endeavours to keep in communication online, and meet at least twice a year, and usually much more regularly at the discretion of the Chair, to discuss how the organisation might best be run in terms of policy.
-They organise and facilitate the CEYC meeting and event, co-ordinate action that arises from them, and handle communication with other important bodies.
+Core Group endeavoured to keep in communication online, and meet at least twice a year, and usually much more regularly at the discretion of the Chair, to discuss how the organisation might best be run in terms of policy.
+They organised and facilitated the CEYC meeting and event, and co-ordinated actions that arose from them, and handled communication with other important bodies.

-As part of this, they ensure CEYC abides by the constitution and by other necessary legal and ethical frameworks, they publicise and seek to expand the number of people young people aware of and involved in the work of CEYC, and seek to steward and put to good use the budget kindly allocated by the Church of England.
+As part of this, they ensured CEYC abided by the constitution and by other necessary legal and ethical frameworks.They publicised and sort to expand the number of young people aware of and involved in the work of CEYC, and looked to steward and put to good use the budget kindly allocated by the Church of England to good use.

-Each member of Core Group has a specific responsibility for an area.
+Each member of Core Group had a specific responsibility for an area.
 The roles include: Chair, Secretary, Worship Coordinator, Communications Coordinator, Events and Blog Coordinator and Ecumenical, Interfaith and Secular Organisations (EISO) Coordinator.
-The EISO Coordinator is supported by a Secular Organisations Representative who attends meetings of the British Youth Council and assists the EISO.
-The Secular Organisations Representative is not part of the main Core Group team.
+The EISO Coordinator is supported by a Secular Organisations Representative who attended meetings of the British Youth Council and assists the EISO.
+The Secular Organisations Representative was not part of the main Core Group team, yet had an input.

-Most importantly, each member seeks to maintain CEYC’s vision to be biblically led, prayerfully led and love-centred.
+Most importantly, each member helped to maintain CEYC’s vision to be biblically led, prayerfully led and love-centred.

 What do the Synod Representatives do?